eribol/libredu/README.md

 ### [Website](https://libredu.org)
 ---
 Libredu is free, online and open source generating timetables schedules for schools.
-- It is easy and under development.
+- It is easyto use but under development(somethings could change).
 - Developed with [Rust](https://rust-lang.org) and [Seed](https://seed-rs.org)
 - No a lot of features like alternatives.
 No colors, no options.
+---
 If you want to create a desktop app for it, you can look at page/school/group/generate.rs file.
 Libredu uses webassembly(thanks to rust wasm and seed).
 And it is realy fast but still, will increase the speed.
 But desktop apps will be more faster.
 ---